xsabatox/teaching101/assessment2.md

 ###Format

 This course will be taught in classroom, twice a week for eight weeks (16 sessions).
-It will combine lectures and field work, as students will be required to develop a research project.
+It will combine lectures, field work and computer lab activities, as students will be required to develop a research project.

 ###Pre-requisites